 This section allows you to configure the Client Bridge mode.
-In this mode, the device enables the wired client to be connected to the central site through wireless interface.
+In this mode, the device enables the wired client to connect to the central site through wireless interface.

-Go to the "System \rightarrow Operation Mode" page to configure the device as "Client Bridge" and then go to "Wireless \rightarrow Wireless Network" to configure the related wireless settings.
+Go to the "System -> Operation Mode" page to configure the device as "Client Bridge" and then go to "Wireless -> Wireless Network" to configure the related wireless settings.